Pure laine: History

+Controversy and debate

-The use of pure laine was brought to the forefront following its controversial usage in the front-page article by Jan Wong in Canada's nationally distributed newspaper, The Globe and Mail, on September 16, 2006, three days after the shooting at Dawson College in Montreal.
+The use of pure laine was brought to the forefront following its controversial usage in the front-page article by Jan Wong in Canada's nationally distributed newspaper, The Globe and Mail on September 16, 2006, three days after the shooting at Dawson College in Montreal.
 In her article entitled "Get under the desk," Wong argued that the frequent and historic use of the term pure laine revealed a uniquely Québécois brand of racism.
 "Elsewhere, to talk of racial 'purity' is repugnant.
 Not in Quebec."
 Furthermore, she suggested that the school shootings might have been related to the fact that the perpetrators were not old-stock French Québécois and they had been alienated by a Quebec society concerned with "racial purity."

 Wong's accusations were denounced by National Post journalist, Barbara Kay, then-Premier Jean Charest and the Société Saint-Jean-Baptiste (SSJB).
 SSJB President Jean Dorion declared "There is no obsession for racial purity in Quebec, definitely not.
 The expression 'pure laine' is absolutely obsolete."

 However the term was still frequently used in both English and French media.
-And in 2007, the Taylor-Bouchard Commission included the recommendation that the use of the expression "Québécois de souche" be ended and replaced with the term "Quebecers of French-Canadian origin."
+And in 2007, the Bouchard-Taylor Commission included the recommendation that the use of the expression "Québécois de souche" be ended and replaced with the term "Quebecers of French-Canadian origin."
 The Commission investigated reasonable accommodation of immigrants into Quebec society.